Evaluating the Evaluator: Problems with SemEval-2020 Task 1 for Lexical Semantic Change Detection: Discussion

-The English data come from CCOHA, which is itself a cleaned version of COHA created to address problems such as inconsistent lemmas and malformed tokens.
-That cleaning happened at the source-corpus level, not as a special SemEval denoising pass.
-Upon doing qualitative check with the English dataset, we found that several problems: namely weird characters (e.g., \texttt{/z/, //}), OCR noises (e.g., \texttt{Id /z/ atiireclwiih giiuiunk down , a.s if to hidQ Ihcmselres ftom obaeivQlion ; tut all was perfectly still .}), file tags of the original CCOHA file (e.g., \texttt{@@555586 txt …}), weird sentence cut off (e.g., \texttt{of saying * of a calyx , that it is deeply cleft , the most proper language * obviously is … but one lateral sepal .}).
-Note that the weird cut-off is partly due to the fact that for copyright reasons CCOHA contains frequent replacement tokens (10 x @) and they split sentences around replacement tokens and removed them as a ﬁrst step in the pre-processing pipeline.
-Another problem, which is a major one for English, is erroneous POS tagging and lemmatisation by the organisers.
-In the English corpus, target words were combined with broad POS tags (that is, in the form target\_pos) because English often groups multiple parts of speech under the same lemma, and many target words show POS-specific semantic change.
+Another problem, which is a major one for English, is the erroneous POS tagging and lemmatisation by the organisers.
+In English, many target words show POS-specific semantic change so specifically in the English corpus (and not in the other 3 corpora), the target words were combined with broad POS tags (in the form target\_pos).
 However, many of the instances of the target lemmas appear to be incorrectly tagged, where VERBs were tagged as NOUNs and vice versa.
-For instance, \textit{land} is marked as a noun and appears as the target form \textit{land\_nn} in \texttt{… they sail round an island without land\_nn …}, even though in the original sentence it is actually a verb: \texttt{… They sail round an Island without landing. …}; or \textit{face} was tagged as a noun in \texttt{… and the face\_nn and backing …} (original context: \texttt{… and the facing and backing …}); or \textit{stroke} was tagged as a verb when it is actually a noun in \texttt{… a bell which strike four stroke\_vb …} (original context: \texttt{… a bell , which struck four strokes …}).
+For instance, in \texttt{… they sail round an island without land\_nn …}, \textit{land} is marked as a noun and appears as the target form \textit{land\_nn} even though in the original sentence it is actually a verb: \texttt{… They sail round an Island without landing. …}; or \textit{face} was tagged as a noun in \texttt{… and the face\_nn and backing …} (original context: \texttt{… and the facing and backing …}); or \textit{stroke} was tagged as a verb when it is actually a noun in \texttt{… a bell which strike four stroke\_vb …} (original context: \texttt{… a bell , which struck four strokes …}).
 Amongst the English target words, the target noun \textit{land} is the most problematic one, with many instances of such error.
 We occasionally found some instances where the organisers also missed the target words.
 For example, \textit{word} was not tagged with the suffix \textit{\_nn} in \texttt{… with the warning word her aunt …} (original sentence: \texttt{… with the warning words her aunt …}).
-Note that for the 3 other languages, we do not focus too much on their lemmatised versions because: \begin{itemize} \item Their target words are not in the form of target\_POS \item Modern parsers such as Stanza \citep{qi_stanza_2020} and UDPipe \citep{straka_udpipe_2018} could be used to obtain the lemmatised versions from the token ones, with some caveats which will be discussed below. \end{itemize}